dodevops/cloudcontrol/README.md

 *Please note though*, that this affects the security of the system and should not be used constantly.

-### When I try to start CloudControl, it keeps exiting with "./ccc: exit status 1".
+### When I try to start *CloudControl*, it keeps exiting with "./ccc: exit status 1".
 What can I do?

 Use the `docker logs` command with the failed container to see the complete log output.
-You can enhance the log by using the "DEBUG_<feature>" options.
+You can enhance the log by using the "DEBUG_[feature]" options or add the environment variable "DEBUG_FLAVOUR" to turn on the debug log for the flavour installation.

 If you are really stuck, you can convince the container to keep running by setting "CONTINUE_ON_ERROR=yes" as an environment variable in the docker-compose file.
 Then you can debug with the running container.

 ## Flavours

-### aws
+### <a id="aws"></a> aws

 Can be used to connect to infrastructure in the AWS cloud.
 Also see [the AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) for more configuration options.
 If you have activated MFA, set AWS_MFA_ARN to the ARN of your MFA device so CloudControl will ask you for your code.
 To start a new session in the CloudControl context, run `createSession <token>` afterwards

 #### Configuration